 The section develops and updates laws, regulations, guidance, policies and standard operating procedures (SOPs) on a regular basis.
 The section engages advisory committees and other outreach mechanisms to seek feedback from the public to improve effectiveness and efficiency of the various programs it manages.
 It provides grants, loans and financial assistance to qualified entities.
 The section participates in various national and local teams and undertakes various initiatives and studies.
 It maintains a brownfields marketplace webpage to help facilitates development of brownfields sites.

-The EPA listed the Blades Groundwater Site to the Superfund National Priorities List (NPL) on September 3, 2020.
+The EPA is proposing the addition of the Georgetown North Groundwater Site to the Superfund National Priorities List (NPL).

-The Brownfields Funding Policy was updated on updated July 27, 2020.
+The Brownfields Grant Funding Policy was updated on updated May 28, 2021.